The Talk (talk show)

-The Talk is broadcast before a live studio audience at the CBS Studio Center in Studio City, California, each Monday through Friday at 11:00 a.m.
-Pacific Time Zone, and airs live on most CBS owned-and-operated station and network affiliates in the Eastern and Central United States at 2:00 p.m.
+The Talk was broadcast before a live studio audience at the CBS Studio Center in Studio City, California, each Monday through Friday at 11:00 a.m.
+Pacific Time Zone, and aired live on most CBS owned-and-operated station and network affiliates in the Eastern and Central United States at 2:00 p.m.
 Eastern Time Zone.
-The show is on a broadcast delay elsewhere from the Mountain Time Zone westward.
-The Friday shows are recorded on Thursday afternoons at 1:00 pm PT for broadcast the next day.
-Friday shows are taped before the same studio audience in attendance for the earlier live Thursday broadcast.
+The show was on a broadcast delay elsewhere from the Mountain Time Zone westward.
+The Friday shows were recorded on Thursday afternoons at 1:00 pm PT for broadcast the next day.
+Friday shows were taped before the same studio audience in attendance for the earlier live Thursday broadcast.

+After years of declining ratings, on April 12, 2024, CBS announced that The Talk's 15th season would be its last season.
+Three days later, a new soap titled Beyond the Gates was greenlit by CBS.
+The final episode aired on December 20, 2024.
+2,993 episodes were produced.